Pixelated-Grunt/XDF-Mission-Template/README.md

 You can check out our game play videos or visit our Discord:
 * [XDF on YouTube](https://www.youtube.com/@Xtremedefenceforce)
 * [XDF Discord server](https://discord.gg/phKkcJm)

+License stated here applies to all files created by me **only**.
+Assets created from the Eden editor or any 3rd party scripts used (all respective owners are created in the wiki) are not bounded by this license.